This month on the blog,

 Season of Changes

-When we unwrap the collection of gold ornaments, we remember Paw-paw Pete, who gave us these beauties for my first Christmas with JM.
-Or those glass-blown ornaments JM’s parents have given us each year that sparkle on our two holiday trees.
+When we unwrap the set of gold pine cones, we remember Paw-paw Pete, who gave them to us to hang on my first tree with Hub.
+Or those glass-blown ornaments Hub’s parents give us each year that hold pride of place on our tree every season.

 But we still channel Mama and Granny Chris in cookies we bake.
 My sugar cookies are never as tasty as theirs, so I switch to easier drop-chocolate concoctions.